Ashle3/PythonDataStructures/2-linked_lists.md

 new_node.prev = current_node
 ```

-3. Set the "next" pointer of the new_node equal to the "next" pointer of the current_node
+__3. Set the "next" pointer of the new_node equal to the "next" pointer of the current_node__

 In our example, we are essentially squeezing our new_node of 2, in between nodes 52 and 8.
 We have already set our new_node's "prev" pointer to 52, now we need to set its "next" pointer equal to 8.

 ![Set new next](images/set_next_im.png)

 As of now, 8 is the same as our current_node, 52's, "next" pointer (current_node.next).
-To complete this step, we will set the new_node's next (new_node.next) equal to the current_node's next (current_node.next), as shown below:
+To complete this step, we will set the new_node's next pointer (new_node.next) equal to the current_node's next pointer (current_node.next), as shown below:

 ```python
 #step 3
 new_node.next = current_node.next
 ```

-4. Set the "prev" pointer of the value of the current_node's "next" pointer equal to the new_node.
+__4. Set the "prev" pointer of the value of the current_node's "next" pointer equal to the new_node.__

+This step is a bit of a word jumble, but let's go over it.
 Now that the new_node is in its new place, we need to change the surrounding nodes to reflect that.
 As we established in the previous step, the current_node's (52) "next" pointer is equal to 8.
 Since this node, 8, is now after the new_node we just inserted, we need to change its "prev" pointer to equal to the new node.

 ![Set prev next](images/set_im3.png)